No. 550 Squadron RAF: RAF Killinghome

 550 grew in size to two flights and later to three.
-550 Squadron would become one of the most efficient squadrons in Bomber Command, on a number of occasions reaching the top of the No. 1 Group RAF Group bombing league table.
-Losses were relatively low, as was the rate of aborted missions - a good indication of high morale.
+550 Squadron became one of the most efficient squadrons in Bomber Command, on a number of occasions reaching the top of the No. 1 Group RAF Group bombing league table.
+Losses were relatively low, as was the rate of aborted missions, a good indication of high morale.

 From January 44 until 26 May 1945 the squadron adjutant was Christopher Walter Waitt, who had served with the Royal Flying Corps in WW1 and had been awarded the Military Medal.

-A notable member was F/Sgt Brian Todd, wireless operator who flew 14 sorties in early 1944 with A Flight Commander S/Ldr Peter Nicholas.
+A notable member was wireless operator F/Sgt Brian Todd, who flew 14 sorties in early 1944 with A Flight Commander S/Ldr Peter Nicholas.
 He later became a famous comedian as Bob Todd, playing the slapstick sidekick to Benny Hill.

-On 5 June 1944 550 Squadron participated in the D-Day landings, as Lancaster LL811 J-Jig "Bad Penny II" was credited with dropping the first string of bombs at 11.34pm.
+On 5 June 1944, 550 Squadron participated in the D-Day landings; their Lancaster LL811 J-Jig "Bad Penny II" was credited with dropping the first string of bombs at 11.34pm.

-On 25 April 1945 550 Squadron flew their last combat mission of the war - 23 Lancasters participated in the Bombing of Obersalzberg.
+On 25 April 1945, 550 Squadron flew their last combat mission of the war: 23 Lancasters participated in the Bombing of Obersalzberg.